 She shows me how in life we all need a mission bigger than ourselves to be fully expressed.

-I went to Kibera to help a charity called Shining Hope for Communities, founded by a couple dedicated to hope, to create marketing materials to raise funds for their Kibera School for Girls.
+I went to Kibera to help a charity called Shining Hope for Communities, founded by a couple dedicated to building hope, to help create marketing materials to enable them to raise funds for their Kibera School for Girls.

 I believe we all need to connect our mission to something outside your own ego or betterment to truly get fully expressed in your life.
 I derive my meaning from running programs that facilitate ongoing investment in girls like Eunice and the other students of Kibera School for Girls.